kunduso/add-asg-elb-terraform/README.md

 <br />
 <br />Review the code, including the [`terraform.yml`](./.github/workflows/terraform.yml) to understand the steps in the GitHub Actions pipeline.
 Also, review the `terraform` code to understand all the concepts associated with creating an AWS Auto Scaling group.
 <br />To check the pipeline logs, click on the **Build Badge** (terrform-infra-provisioning) above the image in this ReadMe.
+## Contributing
+If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
+Contributions are always welcome!
 ## License
 This code is released under the Unlincse License.
 See [LICENSE](LICENSE).